cdmuir/website/content/authors/emily.6shank/_index.md

 ---
 # Display name
-title: Aren Gonzales
+title: Emily Shank

 # Username (this should match the folder name)
 authors:
-- aggonzales
+- emily.6shank

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergraduate Researcher
+role: Field Technician

 # Organizations/Affiliations
 organizations: